Anti-Inflammatory Diet Plan →

 Instructions

-1. First drain your chickpeas and rinse.
+1. First drain the chickpeas and rinse.
 Set aside.

-2. Next grind your broccoli/cauliflower so that it is “riced.”
-Makes about 1 to 1.5 cups riced after placed in food processor or blender.
+2. Next grind the broccoli/cauliflower so that it is “riced.”
+Makes about 1 to 1 ½ cups riced after placed in food processor or blender.

-3. Next add your chickpeas to the food processor.
+3. Next add the chickpeas to the food processor.
 Pulse together until combined.
-Do not overmix.
-You want the batter to be thick and chunky.
+Do not over mix.
+The batter should be thick and chunky.

 5. Add the flour and flaxseed meal and pulse again until combined.
 Pour batter into bowl and mix again making sure everything is combined.

-7. Place these falafel balls on a cookie sheet and chill in the fridge for 1 hr or freezer for 10 -15 minutes to set.
+7. Place the falafel balls on a cookie sheet and chill in the fridge for 1 hour or freezer for 10 – 15 minutes to set.
 The longer the better if using the fridge.
 Once chilled, remove from fridge.

 Baked Vegan Falafel instructions